martinpitt/python-dbusmock/README.rst

 ::

-  python3 -m dbus_mock com.example.Foo / com.example.Foo.Manager
+  python3 -m dbusmock com.example.Foo / com.example.Foo.Manager

 On another terminal, let's first see what it does: